AriusX7/tvm-assistant-red-cog/docs/commands-reference.md

 *Hosts, don't use this command.*

-### `-out [ignored]`
+### `-spec [ignored]`

 Sign-out of the TvM or spectate it.
 Automatically assigns the Spectator role and removes Player and Replacement roles, if necessary.
-You can type anything you want after `-out`.
-Alias: `-spec`
+You can type anything you want after `-spec`.
+Aliases: `-out`, `-spectator`

 *Hosts, don't use this command.*